(See also Obesity.)

 Although most people gain some weight back, most weight loss can be maintained for up to 10 years, particularly after a Roux-en-Y gastric bypass.

-Visits to the doctor are usually scheduled every 12 weeks during the first several months after Roux-en-Y gastric bypass or sleeve gastrectomy—the time when weight loss is most rapid.
+Visits to the doctor are usually scheduled every 4 to 12 weeks during the first several months after Roux-en-Y gastric bypass or sleeve gastrectomy—the time when weight loss is most rapid.
 Then visits are scheduled every 6 to 12 months.
-After adjustable gastric bypass done using a laparoscope, visits are scheduled about every 3 months for the first year.
-Weight and blood pressure are measured, and eating habits are discussed.
+After adjustable gastric bypass done using a laparoscope, at least six visits are scheduled during the first year.
+At these visits, weight and blood pressure are measured, and eating habits are discussed.
 People should report any problems they are having.
 Blood tests are done at regular intervals.
-Bone density, usually with dual-energy x-ray absorptiometry (DEXA), is measured after Roux-en-Y gastric bypass or sleeve gastrectomy to check for bone loss due to vitamin D deficiency.
+Bone density, usually with dual-energy x-ray absorptiometry (DXA), is measured after Roux-en-Y gastric bypass or sleeve gastrectomy to check for bone loss due to vitamin D deficiency.

 Doctors also check whether people are responding differently to certain drugs after surgery.
 These drugs include those used to treat high blood pressure (antihypertensives), diabetes (hypoglycemic drugs and insulin), or high cholesterol levels (lipid-lowering drugs).